Gronau, Lower Saxony

 Gronau ([ˈɡʁoːnaʊ]) is a town and a municipality in the district of Hildesheim, in Lower Saxony, Germany.
-It is situated on the river Leine, approx. 15 km southwest of Hildesheim, and 35 km south of Hanover.
+It is situated on the River Leine, approximately 15 km southwest of Hildesheim, and 35 km south of Hanover.
 Since 1 November 2016, the former municipalities Banteln, Betheln, Brüggen, Despetal and Rheden are part of the municipality Gronau.

-Gronau is also the seat of the Samtgemeinde ("collective municipality") Leinebergland.
+Gronau is also the seat of the Samtgemeinde ("collective municipality") of Leinebergland.